-Nick Watney, who is still trying to get his legs back under him after injuries limited him to just five starts in 2016, was the other player who brought his sunday “A” game.
-Watney birdied seven holes, including four of his first five on the back nine to post a five-under 65, good for a T14.
-Nobody else in the field shot better than two-under 68 in round 4.
+Nick Watney, who is still trying to get his legs back under him after injuries limited him to just five starts in 2016, was the other player who brought his Sunday “A” game.
+Watney birdied seven holes, including four of his first five on the back nine to post a 5-under 65, good for a T14.
+Nobody else in the field shot better than 2-under 68 in the final round.

-Round 1 co-leader Cody Gribble, and the round 2 leader, Ryan Palmer, both had disastrous final rounds to finish well south of where it looked like they would going into the day.
+The opening-round co-leader, Cody Gribble, and the day-two leader, Ryan Palmer, both had disastrous final rounds to finish well south of where it looked like they would going into the day.

-Palmer carded two double-bogeys, hit only five fairways, and finished with a five-over 75 to drop to a tie for 37th.
-Gribble faired even worse, as even with an early eagle, he shot a field-worst ten-over 80, which dropped him to +11 for the tournament, dead last among those who made the cut.
+Palmer carded two double-bogeys, hit only five fairways, and finished with a 5-over 75 to drop to T37.
+Gribble fared even worse, despite an early eagle, he shot a field-worst 10-over 80, which dropped him to 11-over for the tournament, dead last among those who made the cut.

 “My putter saved me.
 I made some good putts.
 It was tough out there today.
 I fought as hard as I could, and I felt like I hit a lot of shots that I thought were going to turn out good.
 Wind was tough today; it was heavy and it blew really good, so it kept us on our toes.”